 - ☐ investigate the sale of the land for residential purposes - the land will need to be converted from community to operational before Council can sell it - funds from the sale should go towards upgrading the existing public parks network, ideally Lake Inverell Reserve as it is within the Albion Hill precinct.
-If this process is undertaken, Council needs to ensure that the community and local residents are made aware of this.
+If this process is undertaken, Council needs to ensure that the community and local residents are made aware of this - ensure that a section of the Reserve, preferably the south-west corner, remains Council owned land to develop a future pedestrian and cycle path and allow emergency vehicle access to the vacant land behind the Reserve.